egad13/FRjs/.jsdoc/tutorials/geneselect.md

 This works similarly to setting the `for` attribute on a `<label>` to the id of the form element it's labeling.

-If you intend to create a GeneSelect that's linked to a BreedSelect, the best way is with HTML markup.
+If you intend to create a GeneSelect that's linked to a BreedSelect, the easiest way is with HTML markup.

 You can do it with a script instead, but you have to be more careful about the order of operations if you do.
 For best performance you should set the GeneSelect's attributes before attaching *either* element to the document, and attach the BreedSelect to the document *before* the linked GeneSelect.